 Otherwise, the proposed experiment will use identical materials and procedure to the pilot study.
 In brief, participants will be randomly assigned to read four conversations (a toxic comment followed by a reply) in a randomized order from either the benevolent correct, benevolent going-along, or retaliatory condition.
 After each comment-reply pair, they will report their first impression of the toxic commenter, how free they feel to contribute to the conversation (3 items, order randomized) and how much they think the toxicity has been dissuaded (4 items, order randomized).
-After responding to all four pairs, they will complete an attention check question asking them which statement they saw in the previous conversations.
+After responding to all four pairs, they will complete two attention check questions, the first asking them which statement they saw in the previous conversations and the second instructing them to choose the color “green” from a list of colors rather than answering with their favorite color.
 They will then report their overall impression of whether justice has been restored (7 items, randomized order), complete two manipulation check questions (how correcting and how benevolent the replies in general were, order randomized), their Willingness to Self-Censor (8 items, randomized order), comfort with offensive language (0 = it makes me very uncomfortable to 4 = it doesn’t bother me at all), total time per day spent on social media for personal use, their age, gender, and race/ethnicity (open-response).
 Means and standard deviations for key variables will be reported in Table 2.

 Analysis Plan

 Scale Reliability and Composites.
 As with the pilot study, we will assess the reliability of the multiple-item measures (free to contribute, toxicity dissuaded, overall justice restored, willingness to self-censor) using Cronbach’s alpha and average the items together as long as alpha is above .7.
 If alpha is lower, we will drop items until it is above .7.
+We will also conduct a confirmatory factor analysis for each scale to provide evidence of unidimensionality.

-Manipulation Checks.
+Attention and Manipulation Checks.
+Participants who fail both attention-check questions will be dropped from the analyses; those who fail only one or neither will be retained.
 We will first test whether the comments in the two benevolence conditions are rated as more benevolent than the retaliatory condition using a between-subjects ANOVA predicting benevolence score from condition.
 [Our report will look as follows: We found/failed to find a significant effect of condition, F(#, #) = #.##, p = .##, η2 = .##.
 Assuming significant effect, this sentence will report any significant differences across conditions.]
-Second, to test whether the benevolent correction condition conversations are perceived as more correcting that the other two, we will conduct an ANOVA predicting correcting ratings from condition.
-[Our report will look as follows: We found/failed to find a significant effect of condition, F(#, #) = #.##, p = .##, η2 = .##.
-Assuming a significant effect, this sentence will report any significant differences across conditions.
+Second, to test whether the benevolent correction condition conversations are perceived as more correcting than the benevolent going-along condition, we will conduct an independent-samples t-test comparing the two group means.
+[Our report will look as follows: We found/failed to find a significant difference between conditions, t(#) = #.##, p = .##, d = #.##.
+Assuming a significant effect, this sentence will report the means and standard deviations of the two conditions.
 This suggests that the manipulation of how benevolent and how correcting the Reddit conversations were was/was not successful. ]